JunkyardDunc/pokeemerald/README.md

 # Pokémon Emerald

 This is a decompilation of Pokémon Emerald.
+Sami

 It builds the following ROM: